hackclub/hackclub/workshops/sprig_first_game/README.md

 setLegend([player, bitmap`...`]);
 ```

 `setLegend` allows us to set up a sprite for our character.
-We can click on `bitmap` to open up the pixel editor and draw an image for our sprite.
+We can click on `bitmap` to open up the sprite editor and draw an image for our sprite.

 ![Bitmap editor](https://user-images.githubusercontent.com/27078897/197604643-2a59cc85-5a07-446d-95b3-d9be844b62c0.gif)

 The bitmap is stored as a string.
 To take a look at it, click on the little arrow next to the lint number.
 You can minimize it by clicking the area again.

 Awesome!
 Now let's add some obstacles, boxes, and objectives to our game: